-REBELLIOUS ROOTS WHERE HISTORY IS MADE
+REBELLIOUS ROOTS WHERE

 Established in the 1970s by a group of bohemian squatters, The Independent State of Frestonia was born when the residents appealed to the United Nations to become an independent nation - a move that helped Frestonia to live on for years.